uswds/uswds-site/_next/05-get-involved.md

 - Learn about customization, theming, utilities, and tokens to adapt the design system to your agency’s brand

-- Review existing websites that use USWDS (such as those on the designsystem.digital. gov Showcase) to see how you could better integrate USWDS principles and components
+- Review existing websites that use USWDS (such as those on the [designsystem.digital.gov Showcase](https://designsystem.digital.gov/getting-started/showcase/all/)) to see how you could better integrate USWDS principles and components

 ### Designers can: